 If your team members don’t feel comfortable sharing suggestions and opinions, the quality of your product or service will suffer.

-Satisfied colleagues – keep everybody happy
+4. Satisfied colleagues.
+Keep everybody happy

 If your colleagues feel ignored or undervalued, they’ll quickly abandon your business and find an alternative.

-We are all social creatures and it’s very important that our voices are heard.
+We are all social creatures, and it’s very important that our voices are heard.
 We will quickly leave a group if we feel that our contributions aren’t valued.
 This is why every team member should be empowered to speak their mind.

-How to find the right team communication channels for your projects
+Finding the right team communication channels for your projects

 In today’s world, we communicate in more ways than ever before.
 Here’s a closer look at the key categories of communication channels that you should use.